Lingerie, iPads: Mexican kid-free couples fuel high-end boom

 And with good reason.

-Spending in Mexico on designer apparel, luxury accessories and fine wines hit $3.88 billion (2.56 billion pounds) in 2012, up from $2.16 billion in 2004, according to Euromonitor, a sales tracking firm.
+Spending in Mexico on designer apparel, luxury accessories and fine wines hit $3.88 billion in 2012, up from $2.16 billion in 2004, according to Euromonitor, a sales tracking firm.

 "We see a definite uptick in interest from brands that just a couple of years ago we never imagined ... would be calling us and saying, 'We're interested in Latin America and what can you tell us about Mexico?'" said Franco Calderon, president of Latin American Retail Connection, which helps consumer goods stores set up shop in the region.